mProjectsCode/obsidian-lemons-search-plugin/README.md

 - `Ctrl + Enter` Open selection in a new Tab
 - `Tab` Copy the current selection into the search bar
 - `Escape` Cancel the search

+Some of these short-cuts can be configures in the plugin's settings.

 ## Mouse Navigation